adidwd/Grihsutra/CONTRIBUTING.md

-# Contributing to TextileHome
+# Contributing to Grahsutra

-Thank you for your interest in contributing to TextileHome!
+Thank you for your interest in contributing to Grahsutra!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started